Publish 31 May 2022

 - Humidify your home.

 So if a disturbing smell lingers despite good personal hygiene, examine your nose.
-And take comfort in knowing it’s your own private issue that does not disturb others.
+And take comfort in knowing it’s your private issue that does not disturb others.
 For serious conditions of inflammation, lingering sinusitis, or breathing obstruction, see a specialist in otolaryngology.